stats60/stats60.github.io/prospectus/index.md

 A list of some public data resources is provided on the [Resources page](../resources/).

 **Excused absences**: If you are going to miss an in-class assessment due to an absence for an official University trip, please alert the TAs *prior to your absence* to schedule a make-up activity.
+Athletes must copy their athletic advisor on any requests for excused absences due to athletic events.

 **Extra credit**:  There are two possible ways to obtain extra credit: